 Why should I pre-register to vote?

 Voting will be faster and easier if you are registered to vote when you arrive at the polls on election day.
-The deadline to pre-pregsiter for the November 3, 2020 General Election has past, however.
+The deadline to pre-register for an election is 21-days prior to the election.
 You can register on election day, but you will need to bring proof of residency with you.

 How do I register to vote?

 Call Pine County Auditor-Treasurer’s Office at 320-591-1670.
 Leave your name, address and the number of eligible voters in your household.
 Voter registration cards will be mailed to you.
 Voter registration options are also available through the Minnesota Secretary of State.

 Can I register to vote on Election Day?